Guide for facilitators

 This short guide provides information and advice for facilitators on how to make the best use of the course when working with individuals or groups.

-The course can be used by learners individually or in facilitated groups – or a combination of the two.
-There are five sessions, which could be completed as an intensive one-day course or over a few weeks.
+The course is completely free, and can be used with learners individually or in facilitated groups – or a combination of the two.
+It could be completed over a couple of intensive sessions or over a few weeks.
 Some ideas on how it might be used are set out below.
-The course is designed to be used online, but can be downloaded and used without internet access using a computer, on a tablet or an e-reader, or printed out and completed with just pen and paper.
-The course is completely free.
+The course is designed to be used online, but can also be downloaded and used without internet access on a computer or an e-reader, or printed out and completed with just pen and paper.

 Who is the course for?